 “If you don’t know where your money is going in the first place, it’s very hard to identify opportunities to actually change or improve your spending,” Jain says.

 “Print out your bank statements from the last two to three months and categorise all of your spending.
 That will give you transparency into how much you’re really spending and where it goes.”
 You don't have to do this manually either.
-Apps like Money By Afterpay can easily show your in and outgoings so you can stay on top of them.
+Budgeting apps can easily show your in and outgoings so you can stay on top of them.

 Read on for more expert tips!